-As an online dating photographer and consultant, I have worked with many women in San Francisco, Los Angeles, NYC, Seattle and across the country to analyze their dating efforts to see where they can improve (higher quality matches, screening red flags, improving conversation flow and understanding what your bio, captions and photos signal to men).
+As an online dating photographer and consultant, I have worked with many males and females in San Francisco Bay Area, Los Angeles, NYC, Seattle and across the country to analyze their dating efforts to see where they can improve (higher quality matches, screening red flags, improving conversation flow and understanding what your bio, captions and photos signal to men).

 Low effort and lazy introductory lines and mean all the difference between a guy ignoring you and a guy replying enthusiastically to your message.
 Below are some ways women can learn how to improve their experience through opening lines on the app.

 How Bumble Is Different, Women First Approach